 • No pit production is scheduled to maintain the safety and reliability of the existing U.S. nuclear weapons stockpile.
 Instead the new pits are intended for a new warhead (the W87-1) pushed for by the nuclear weapons labs (principally the Livermore Lab).
-However, the Navy itself does not support these speculative Interoperable Warheads.
+In weak justification, NNSA states "required [pit production] capacity must happen even if the W87-1 program must, for some unplanned reason, deploy with a reused pit.
+If that were to be the case, then the pit manufacturing campaign would provide new pits for the LEP [Life Extension Program] or replacement program that follows the W87-1."
+But NNSA does not specify what that next Life Extension Program would be or why it needs a new pit.